 How does a Savvy.co.uk loan work?

-You may be asked to send some further information such as copies of payslips and bank statements to help Savvy.co.uk complete its assessment checks.
+- You may be asked to send some further information.
+Although this isn’t usually required, Savvy.co.uk may request copies of payslips or bank statements to help complete its assessment checks.
 The lender provides simple instructions on how to upload the documents it requires through your online account.

 Why would Savvy.co.uk ask for my internet banking details?